-DESCRIPTIONCancers of unknown primary (CUP) represent 3% of all cancer cases in the U.S. A detailed history and physical, as well as radiologic and histologic testing, can identify some but not all primary sources of secondary tumor.
-It is suggested that identifying a likely primary source with microarray-based gene expression testing and directing treatment accordingly may improve health outcomes
+DESCRIPTIONCancers of unknown primary (CUPs) represent 3% to 4% of cancers diagnosed U.S. These cancers are heterogeneous and many accompanied by poor prognoses.
+A detailed history and physical combined with imaging and tissue pathology can identify some, but not all, primary sources of secondary tumors.
+It is suggested that identifying a likely primary source with gene expression profiling and directing treatment accordingly may improve health outcomes.

 Cancers of Unknown Primary

-Cancers of unknown primary, or occult primary malignancies, are tumors that have metastasized from an unknown primary source, and make up approximately 3% of all cancer cases in the U.S. Identifying the primary origin of a tumor can dictate cancer-specific treatment, expected outcome and prognosis.
+Cancers of unknown primary, or occult primary malignancies, are tumors that have metastasized from an unknown primary source, and make up approximately 3% to 4% of all cancers in the U.S. Identifying the primary origin of a tumor can dictate cancer-specific treatment, expected outcome, and prognosis.

-Most cancers of unknown primary are adenocarcinomas or undifferentiated tumors; less commonly they may be squamous carcinomas, melanoma, sarcoma, or neuroendocrine tumors.
+Most cancers of unknown primary are adenocarcinomas or undifferentiated tumors; less commonly, they may be squamous carcinomas, melanoma, soft tissue sarcoma, or neuroendocrine tumors.
+Osteo- and chondrosarcomas rarely produce cancers of unknown primary.
 The most common primary sites of cancers of unknown primary are lung and pancreas, followed by colon and stomach, then breast, ovary, prostate and solid-organ carcinomas of the kidney, thyroid, and liver.
-Conventional methods used to aid in the identification of the origin of a cancer of unknown primary include a thorough history and physical examination, CT scans of the chest, abdomen and pelvis, routine laboratory studies and targeted evaluation of specific signs and symptoms.
+Conventional methods used to aid in the identification of the origin of a cancer of unknown primary include a thorough history and physical examination, CT scans of the chest, abdomen and pelvis; routine laboratory studies and targeted evaluation of specific signs and symptoms.